AntonyDamico/amdaWork/README.md

 # AmdaWork

 This is a little custom PHP framework for my small and quick projects.
-It a router and a query builder.
+It has a router, query builder and I'm starting to implement auth.